 Ark, which is a Delegated Proof of Stake (DPoS) system derived from Lisk, has a ROI of 62,948 percent and a price of $6.276 at the time of this writing.

 The blockchain uses custom SmartBridge technology to link chains and create a virtual scalable spiderweb of endless use-cases.
 The system allows applications to be used outside the bounds of their own blockchain.
 For instance, Ethereum smart contract can be executed outside Ethereum blockchain or rather, in a different blockchain.

 Lisk held its ICO in February 2016 and raised $6 million.
 Price was $0.076 at the time of the crowdsale but has now increased to $20.445.
 The ROI was 26,636 percent at the time of this writing.

 QTUM is a Proof of Stake smart contract compatible blockchain because it uses the Ethereum Virtual Machine (EVM), which is combined with Bitcoin’s Unspent Transaction Output (UTXO) model.
 The two are bridged using an “Account Abstract Layer.”

-The combination means smart contracts and decentralized applications can work on the tried and tested foundation of Bitcoin.
-The block size is still 2 MB with block time of 120 seconds.
+The combination means smart contracts and decentralized applications can work on the tried and tested the foundation of Bitcoin.
+The block size is still 2 MB with a block time of 120 seconds.